HadiAskari/Text-Classification-Using-LLMs-and-Knowledge-Graphs/README.md

 # Improving-Mappings-via-Embeddings-and-tSNE-Clustering

-Detailed Notebooks with images, statistics and evaluation metrics are in the FINAL ipynb's.
+Detailed Notebooks with images, statistics and evaluation metrics are in the FINAL ipynb's in OpenAI Mapping and RAM Mapping.

 To run script.py use the following command: